Parks and Gardens in Pleasant Prairie

 Family-Friendly Fun Awaits in Pleasant Prairie Parks

-Pleasant Prairie Park is 22 acres and has two playgrounds with swings and slides galore, as well as four softball diamonds, spectator stands, restroom facilities, and two parking areas.
+Pleasant Prairie Park is 22 acres and has a playground with swings and slides galore, two tennis/pickleball courts, restroom facilities, and two parking areas.
+A disc golf course was established here in 2022, with impressive enhancements planned for 2023.

-Prairie Springs Park, adjacent to the RecPlex and a massive 930 acres in size, has its very own archery range and visitors can enjoy kayaking, canoeing, paddleboarding, fishing, and other sports on the waters of Lake Andrea.
+Prairie Springs Park, adjacent to the RecPlex and a massive 930 acres in size, has three playgrounds and its very own archery range.
+Visitors can enjoy kayaking, canoeing, paddleboarding, fishing in all seasons, and other sports on the waters of Lake Andrea.
 Enjoy the paved path around the lake or venture into the winding natural trails that take you through scenic woods and wetlands.

 If you’re an avid jogger, biker, or just want a new view of the area, be sure to check out the Kenosha County Bike Trail.
 The southern segment of the trail begins on the south side of the City of Kenosha at 89th Street and continues through Pleasant Prairie to the Wisconsin/Illinois state line where it connects with Illinois’ Robert McClory Bike Path.